lizy-coding/flutter_battery/example/README.md

-# flutter_assistant_example
+# flutter_battery_example

-Demonstrates how to use the flutter_assistant plugin.
+Demonstrates how to use the flutter_battery plugin.

 ## Getting Started